ayushaary/academic-agent-NEW/README.md

 ---

+### About the Dataset

+We used a dataset from Kaggle, the Dataset is for a Porteguese Institution (named - Student Performance Data Set by uci).

+As per the Indian Education system, this dataset will not be that effective for predictions.

+If we have the dataset of Indian Students, the predictions will be more accurate.

+---

 ### Solution Overview

 FutureYou AI – Academic Twin , is an intelligent academic assistant that predicts a student’s next semester SGPA using machine learning and then simulates multiple lifestyle changes to recommend the most effective improvement strategy.